 After qualifying for the 1982 World Cup in Spain (in which Peru came last in its first round group), the national team began a period of decline.
 Since 1982, Peru has failed to qualify for a single World Cup competition.

 The current squad is showing some signs of potential, but a lack of confidence, discipline and grass-roots investment in soccer at a national level continues to hinder the team’s progress.
-Qualifying for the 2014 FIFA World Cup in Brazil will be a tough battle, especially in the always-demanding South American (CONMEBOL) qualifying group.
+Qualifying for the 2014 FIFA World Cup in Brazil was a tough and ultimately fruitless battle, with the team failing to progress beyond the always-demanding South American (CONMEBOL) World Cup qualifying group.

 - If you'd like to see a live game, learn more about watching the Peruvian national soccer team.